 The Sun is always emitting a continuous stream of charged particles, mainly electrons and protons.
 Occasionally, eruptions called coronal mass ejections occur, with higher density, energy and speed of the ejected particles.
 These events vary in strength.
 Strong ones cause dramatic aurora displays on Earth, and very strong ones can disrupt communications.
 Some coronal mass ejections, such as this month’s event, are broad enough in extent to affect planets in quite different directions from the Sun.

 Jain said, “When a solar storm hits the Martian atmosphere, it can trigger auroras that light up the whole planet in ultraviolet light.
 The recent one lit up Mars like a light bulb.
-An aurora on Mars can envelope the entire planet because Mars has no strong magnetic field like Earth’s to concentrate the aurora near polar regions.
+An aurora on Mars can envelop the entire planet because Mars has no strong magnetic field like Earth’s to concentrate the aurora near polar regions.
 The energetic particles from the Sun also can be absorbed by the upper atmosphere, increasing its temperature and causing it to swell up.”

 Analysis of the data is just beginning.
 “We expect to get a better understanding of how the process operates in the upper atmosphere of Mars today, and a better understanding of how storms like this may have stripped away much of the Martian atmosphere in the past,” said MAVEN Principal Investigator Bruce Jakosky of the University of Colorado Boulder.
 The loss of most of Mars’ original atmosphere to space is linked to the planet’s change from wet to dry, long ago.